 In 2017 999 Call for the NHS gave the Greater Nottingham Accountable Care System’s £2.7m contract with Centene UK its “Most Costly Can of Worms” Award.
 Here’s why.

-Via its US parent company Centene Corporation, Centene UK was able to draw on a discredited Spanish model of Accountable Care System known as the Alzira model.
-Before the Valencia government ditched it, the Alzira model had been run by the health management company Ribera Salud.
+Via its US parent company Centene Corporation, Centene UK was able to draw on a discredited Spanish model of Accountable Care System known as the Alzira model, run by the health management company Ribera Salud.
 Centene Corporation had recently bought into Ribera Salud as a means of accessing the health care “market” in Latin America and in the European Union.

 The Alzira model involved Ribera Salud running an area’s entire health service and hospital buildings, paid for with a mix of private and public money.
-It didn’t seem to matter to Nottingham Accountable Care System that the Valencia government had recently outlawed the Alzira model and brought the health service back into direct public management and provision, after a police investigation into Ribera Salud corruption.
+It didn’t seem to matter to Nottingham Accountable Care System that the Valencia government had recently outlawed the Alzira model and started the process of bringing the health service back into direct public management and provision, after a police investigation into Ribera Salud corruption.

 Plus, so flawed was the system that in 2013 mass health workers’ strikes, combined with a High Court injunction, forced the resignation of Madrid’s health minister and the Madrid government’s abandonment of its plan to impose the Alzira system on six public hospitals.